How Many Types of HEPA Filters Are There?

 So HEPA air purifier Yay or Nay

 Yay if you don’t mind the cost of ownership especially for the later years.
+Nay if you only want a semi-effective air cleaner that does not require filter replacing.
 There is plenty of good air purifier with a True HEPA filter.
 They might not be the cheapest, but they are definitely worth every penny.
-You just need to make sure it is the genuine type and not be fool by the marketing gimmick.
-Nay if you only want a semi-effective air cleaner that does not require filter replacing like Ionizer.
+You just need to make sure it is the genuine type and not be fool by any marketing gimmick.